ChristinaKs/SystemDev_Project/MinutesReport.md

 ## Decisions
 * The block diagram was not done due to lack of team members
 * Working on ERD instead
+* Veaceslav, the team leader (online - not in meeting) stated there shall be a meeting on wednesday at 12:30 in place of this one

 <br>